JediKnightChan/EternalCrusadeResurrection/README.md

 ECR is an attempt of resurrection of an online third-person shooter video game Eternal Crusade.

-This template can be used as a starting point for creating a similar genre game.
+This project can be used as a template for creating a similar genre game, and ECRCommon module contains functionality that may be useful for a wide range of games.

 ## Features
 -  C++ Unreal Engine 5 project